 Roadmap to Opioid Safety

 Opioids, often called narcotics or controlled substances, are prescription pain reliever medicines.
-This includes but is not limited to Hydrocodone, Oxycodone and Tramadol.
+This includes but is not limited to Hydrocodone, Oxycodone, and Tramadol.
 These powerful drugs are used to alleviate severe pain, especially during hours immediately following surgery.
 When misused, they can lead to addiction and deadly overdose.

 Opioid Safety Recommendations

-- Take only as prescribed by physician
+- Take only as prescribed by a physician

 - Do not share medications with family or friends